HazyResearch/deepdive/README.md

 ### 3. Statistical Inference

 Can we keep what we have right now?

+## Developer Guide & System Architecture

+DeepDive is written in [Scala (2.10)](http://www.scala-lang.org/) and makes heavy use of the [Akka](http://akka.io/) framework.
+We use [Slick](http://slick.typesafe.com/) for RDBMS access.
+Unit- and integration tests are written using [Scalatest](http://www.scalatest.org/).
+DeepDive uses [sbt](http://www.scala-sbt.org/) for dependency management.